 The role of libraries in the internet age

 There is a thing that you put in your pocket, or in a moon bag, or a duffle bag, or handbag or even in a back pack, that you take with you everywhere you go – even if it’s from the lounge to the kitchen – that has made a whole lot of other things, and the people that made them, redundant.
+That brings us to the question, should books be shelved?

 There’s no need nowadays for video cameras, pagers, wristwatches, maps, books, travel games, torches, home telephones, dictation recorders, cash registers, alarm clocks, answering machines, yellow pages, wallets, keys, dictionaries, radios, newspapers and magazines, and pocket calculators.
 And the one pocketable, baggable little device that’s got rid of them all is the smartphone.
 There’s a world of disruption behind every tap, swipe and scroll that you make.
 Is it, along with the Kindle, the Nook and the other e-readers, now going to do away with libraries?
 Is the age of Google and fingertip information accessibility making the library obsolete?